2C-T-17: Society and culture

+Legal status

 Canada

 As of October 31, 2016, 2C-T-17 is a controlled substance (Schedule III) in Canada.

 United Kingdom

 This substance is a Class A drug in the Drugs controlled by the UK Misuse of Drugs Act.

 United States

 2C-T-17 is not illegal, but possession and sales of 2C-T-17 could be prosecuted under the Federal Analog Act in the United States because of its structural similarities to 2C-T-7.